Wildlife, Birding & Fishing

 The Gila River and adjacent Gila National Forest and Wilderness are a crossroads for the largest diversity of bird species found anywhere in New Mexico.
 Approximately 337 bird species have been sighted.
 Of these, 166 species are known to breed on the forest, 114 are more-or-less regular non-breeders, and 57 are considered to be casual or accidental.
 The numerous species of birds found is largely related to the diverse ecological habitat found on the Gila and location on a migratory flight path.

 This wilderness trip is especially designed for the butterfly enthusiast.
 You will find vast opportunities to identify and observe the many species of butterflies that live in the Gila Wilderness such as the Painted Lady, Mourning Cloak, and the Western Swallowtail.
 The Gila Wilderness is the perfect place for professional and amateur lepidopterists.

 A pleasant surprise to many Gila visitors is the number and quality of fishing streams found here- almost 500 miles worth.
 Stream species range from lower-elevation flathead and channel catfish, to bass in the middle reaches, and wild brown and stocked rainbow trout above 6,000 feet.
-Hidden deep in Gila’s wildernesses are the southernmost native populations of Rio Grande cutthroat trout and, rarest of all, the unique Gila trout.
+Hidden deep in Gila’s wildernesses are the southernmost native populations of Rio Grande cutthroat trout and, rarest of all, the unique Gila and Apache trout.

 The finest stream fishing awaits those who are willing to “pack in”.
 Major streams at least partially accessible by road include all forks of the Gila River, upper San Francisco, Willow Creek, Negrito Creek, and Whitewater Creek.
 Trout can also be taken at such popular lakes as Quemado, Lake Roberts, Snow Lake, and Bear Canyon Reservoir.